Bookings vs. recognized revenue – what’s the difference

 What’s booking revenue?

 Understanding booking revenue helps you and your sales team gauge the effectiveness of your company’s customer acquisition efforts and the potential for future revenue streams.
-It also assists in assessing the company’s ability to generate sustainable growth.
+It also helps assess your company’s ability to generate sustainable growth.
 By analyzing booking revenue trends along with future performance, companies can make strategic decisions to enhance their sales process and better manage their revenue cycles.

 What’s the difference between a booking and revenue?